Sean Wainui: International career

+Personal life

+Like many other fellow Māori All Blacks players, Wainui was a New Zealander of Māori descent (in his case, he was of Ngāi Tūhoe and Ngāti Porou descent).

 Death

 Wainui died at about 7:50 am on 18 October 2021, five days before his 26th birthday, when the car that he was driving crashed into a tree at McLaren Falls Park near Tauranga.
+The coroner confirmed that Wainui’s case is being treated as a suspected suicide.
 Wainui's tangihanga was held at Te Wainui marae in Whatatutu on 24 October 2021.

 Before the test match between the New Zealand All Blacks and the United States at FedExField in Washington D.C. on 24 October 2021, a moment of silence was held in memory of Wainui's death.
 The United States team's captain, Bryce Campbell, presented the All Blacks a white No. 11 shirt with Wainui's name.

+A similar tribute was paid in 2022, when the Māori All Blacks performed their Haka Te Tīmatanga, just before their June 29 clash with Ireland.
+During the tribute, a green Irish jersey printed with the number eleven was presented to Wainui's widow and children.